 About Sarah M. Boye

-Sarah M. Boye is a historian and author specializing in memory, community history, and the cultural landscape of Central Florida.
-Her work has been featured in both academic and public-facing publications, including Reflections magazine and the Orlando Sentinel.
-She has presented research at national and state conferences, as well as lectures and programs hosted by museums, universities, and civic organizations.
+She is an author and public historian specializing in memory, community history, and the cultural landscape of Central Florida.
+Her work has been featured in both academic and popular publications, including Reflections magazine and the Orlando Sentinel.
+She has presented research at international, national, and state conferences, as well as lectures and programs hosted by museums, universities, government agencies, and civic organizations.